bizbudding/wampum-popups/README.md

 **Note:** Scripts will already be enqueued and popup will be loaded in the DOM

+###WordPress Galleries###

+Create a gallery and "Link To" either "Attachment Page" (not sure why anyone would ever do this) or "Media File".

+Wampum Popups filters the attachement image or permalink URL and uses the 'large' image size in place.

 ## Shortcode parameters & PHP args

 ###type (**required**)###